 St Bees to Robin Hood’s Bay in 17 Days Walking Code: CC18

 We offer 6 itineraries covering the whole route.
 The shorter itinerary is an arduous route march in 12 days which is only for the seriously fit.
 The 17 day trip is a much more leisurely paced experience.
 Most people spend 14 to17 days walking the whole Coast to Coast Path.
 When making your choice please bear in mind that you are walking day after day for 2 weeks, so don't be over ambitious with your schedule.

-This is the longest of our full length holidays, walking the whole Coast to Coast Path in 17 days.
+This is the longest of our full length itineraries, walking the whole Coast to Coast Path in 17 days.
 The longest day is 16 miles/26km and there are 5 days under 10miles/16km.
 This is a more relaxed pace and allows more time to take in the views, landscapes and villages along the route.
 For those wanting rest days along the route, Richmond is a good choice.
 It is an historic market town with plenty of history, shops, services, cobbled streets and squares along with a castle.

 |Day 1||Travel to St Bees for your first nights accommodation|